Formal Education: BSc Biology; MSc Biomedical Sciences; PhD Biomedical Sciences, PgCert in Higher Education

 Having developed a special interest in tissue remodelling and regeneration, I spent 8 post-doctoral years at UCL in regenerative medicine.
 I identified novel molecules, including peptidylarginine deiminases (PADs), underlying spinal cord regeneration and stem cell maintenance (UCL Institute of Child Health 2006-2010); and showed novel roles for PADs in perinatal brain repair (UCL Institute for Women’s Health (2010-2013).
 I investigated PADs in neurodegenerative iPSC models and described a novel PAD-mediated pathway of extracellular vesicle biogenesis, as well as participating in the EU Flagship Human Brain Project on hippocampal modelling for in silico brain-simulation (UCL School of Pharmacy, 2013-2015).
 In 2015 I received the Young Scientist Award from the Icelandic Biological Society.

 I joined the School of Life Sciences, University of Westminster in 2016.
-As Senior lecturer in Molecular Pathology my research focuses on the roles of PADs and extracellular vesicles in tissue architecture, regeneration, inflammatory disease and cancer.
-I have a particular interest in using comparative models to inform human health.
+As Reader in Molecular Pathology my research focuses on the roles of PADs and extracellular vesicles in tissue architecture, regeneration, inflammatory disease and cancer.
+I have a particular interest in using comparative animal models to inform human health.

 I lead the Tissue Architecture and Regeneration Research Group

 7BIOM014W Diagnostic Cellular Pathology

 7BIOM002W Advances in Cellular Pathology

 4BIOM004W Functional Anatomy